e-zk/site/posts/talking-computers.md

 "INCORRECT PIN", "ACCESS DENIED".
 In a way, honestly think we had it right back then.

-My use of LLM chatbost is basically negligble.
-I have used them on very rare occasion for mundane tasks like converting some unweildly Markdown table to TOML.
-I rarely actualy "converse" with LLMs for any kind of research or code generation or anything like that.
+My use of LLM chatbot is basically negligible.
+I have used them on very rare occasion for mundane tasks like converting some unwieldy Markdown table to TOML.
+I rarely actually "converse" with LLMs for any kind of research or code generation or anything like that.
 I just feel like chat is such a weird medium for "AI".
 I'm aware that due to the nature of LLMs it is basically the most direct interface for it (I think?).
 I can't think of a better idea,